HerrPfister/todo-list-webapp/README.md

 ###Todo List

-> This is a simple todo list webapp created in javascript
+> This is a simple todo list webapp created in javascript.

 ####Stack